How to copy files from one drive to another drive

 copy c:\myfile.txt d:

-The above command would copy the file "myfile.txt" on the C: drive to the d: drive.
+The above command would copy the file "myfile.txt" on the C: drive to the D: drive.

 copy *.txt e:

 The above command would copy the file "example.xls" on the F: drive to the current directory.
-For example, if you were in the C:\> drive, it would copy it to the root of the C:\ drive.
+Notice that we did not specify a destination; if the destination is not specified, the current directory is used by default.

 - Browse to the location of your files you want to copy.